elix22/Urho3D-LightProbe/README.md

 1) CubeCapture class generates cubemap textures.
 2) LightProbe class maps the texture onto a unit box and generate SH coefficients onto a spherical space.
 3) LightProbeCreator class gathers all SH coefficients from the LightProbe class and packs the information into a single ShprobeData.png file.
 4) shader program reads the ShprobeData.png data and applies eqn.
-13 mentioned in the ref paper above.
+13 mentioned in the ref above.

 Coefficient generation takes about **200 msec.** for the scene.
 Your results may vary.
 The example does not generate the coefficients automatically, as it's already generated.
 To enable coeff generation, set generateLightProbes_=true in the CharacterDemo.